 Hand wash silk clothes in cold water.
-Fill a clean sink or small tub with lukewarm water and a small amount of liquid laundry detergent, like Ariel Original Washing Liquid.
+Fill a clean sink or small tub with lukewarm water and a small amount of delicate-friendly liquid detergent.
 Lightly agitate for three to five minutes and rinse well.
 If the care label advises machine washing, choose a gentle, cold-water cycle.

 Handle with care.
 After rinsing, gently squeeze out excess water.
 Never twist or wring out silk garments; doing so can damage the fabric.

 Avoid the dryer.
 Lay wet silk clothing flat onto a clean, absorbent towel and roll it up in the towel to rid excess moisture.
 Unroll and repeat using a second dry towel, then lay flat on a drying rack or dry towel.